smspillaz/reading/papers/rl/hrl/skills/latent_skill_planning_for_exploration_and_transfer.md

+---
+title: Latent Skill Planning for Exploration and Transfer.
+---
 # Latent Skill Planning for Exploration and Transfer

 Partial amortization for fast adaption at test time.
 Actions are produced by a policy that is learned over time while the skills it conditions on are chosen using online planning.